JohnBolger/FFMR/README.md

 Manager Rating:
 ![](readme_images/mrating.PNG)

-In this equation, α is a number between 0 and 1 that is to weigh either Elo more heavily.
+In this equation, α is a number between 0 and 1 that is used to weigh either Elo more heavily.
 If α=1, only performance vs median is taken into account and if α=0, then only performance vs opponent is taken into account.
 We will be able to determine the more important factor by finding the optimal α.

 Mean Regression Rate:
 ![](readme_images/mrr.PNG)